wpwupingwp/pyGUS/README.md

 ## Hardware

-The could run in normal computers and have no extra requirements for memory, CPU, et al.
+The program could run in normal computers and have no extra requirements for memory, CPU, et al.

 Currently, macOS, Linux and Microsoft Windows systems were supported.